The Arts and Culture Capital

 The Home of Frank Lloyd Wright

 Madison is the hometown of one of history's most famous architects.
-Frank Lloyd Wright was an innovator who married creativity, architecture, design and nature to create stunning works of art for people to live in, gather in, worship in and celebrate in.
-You can tour three Wright-designed buildings in the Greater Madison area and even create your own Wright-inspired piece of art to take home during the Inspired By Wright specialty tour at Monona Terrace
+Frank Lloyd Wright was an innovator who married art, architecture, design and nature to create stunning works of art for people to live in, gather in, worship in and celebrate in.
+You can tour three Wright-designed buildings in the Greater Madison area and even earn prizes as you go by signing up for Wright in Madison.

-Beyond Wright's influence, Madison is a hot spot for architectural wonders including the Wisconsin State Capitol, featuring the only granite dome in the world and the largest dome by volume, the University of Wisconsin-Madison featuring several wow-worthy buildings and plenty more you can discover on a historic architecture walking tour
+Beyond Wright's influence, Madison is a hot spot for architectural wonders, including the Wisconsin State Capitol, featuring the only granite dome in the world and the largest dome by volume, the University of Wisconsin–Madison, which is home to several wow-worthy buildings, and the César Pelli-designed Madison Museum of Contemporary Art.

 Back to top.